Hamas grapples with leadership void after Yahya Sinwar’s death: Who will succeed?

 Muhammad Sinwar: Veteran leader and family connection

-Muhammad Sinwar, the brother of Yahya Sinwar, is another possible candidate to rise to prominence within Hamas.
+Muhammad Sinwar, the brother of Yahya Sinwar, is another candidate likely to rise to prominence within Hamas.
 He has been a central figure in the Al-Qassam Brigades since its inception and has survived numerous Israeli assassination attempts, including a targeted airstrike in 2021.

 Muhammad Sinwar’s claim to fame comes from his involvement in the 2006 operation known as “The Disappearing Illusion,” where Hamas fighters infiltrated an Israeli military outpost, killing two soldiers and capturing Gilad Shalit.
-Shalit remained in Hamas custody for five years before being exchanged for over 1,000 Palestinian prisoners in 2011—a historic victory for Hamas and a major propaganda coup.
+Shalit remained in Hamas custody for five years before being exchanged for over 1,000 Palestinian prisoners in 2011 – a historic victory for Hamas and a major propaganda coup.

 The Sinwar family’s deep roots in Hamas’ military and political wings give Muhammad Sinwar a significant advantage in internal leadership dynamics.
-His reputation as a military strategist and his role in operations like Shalit’s capture make him a strong candidate to succeed his brother.
+His reputation as a military strategist and his role in operations like Shalit’s capture makes him a strong candidate to succeed his brother.

-Khalil al-Hayya: The diplomatic face of Hamas
+Khalil al-Hayya: Diplomatic face of Hamas

 Khalil al-Hayya, a key political figure within Hamas, has been Yahya Sinwar’s deputy and could emerge as the new face of the movement.
 Unlike many of his contemporaries, al-Hayya is better known for his diplomatic efforts, including his role in indirect negotiations with Israel.

-In February 2024, al-Hayya led a delegation to Egypt to negotiate a ceasefire between Hamas and Israel, demonstrating his importance in the political wing of the group.
+In February 2024, al-Hayya led a delegation to Egypt to negotiate a cease-fire between Hamas and Israel, demonstrating his importance in the political wing of the group.
 Al-Hayya has also survived several Israeli assassination attempts, including one in 2007 that killed several members of his family.

 While al-Hayya’s strength lies in his political acumen, he has maintained strong ties with Hamas’ military leadership, making him a potential compromise candidate to lead the organization through this transitional period.

-Khaled Meshaal: The elder statesman
+Khaled Meshaal: Elder statesman

 Khaled Meshaal, the former leader of Hamas’ political bureau, remains one of the most influential figures within the organization.
 Meshaal led Hamas for over two decades, from 1996 until 2017, steering the group through multiple Israeli operations and international crises.